snowplow/documentation/docs/recipes/recipe-content-analytics/index.md

 #### Designing the entity

-We have already created a custom `content` entity for you, and uploaded its data structure to [your Iglu server](/docs/pipeline-components-and-applications/iglu/iglu-resolver/index.md).
+We have already created a custom `content` entity for you in [Iglu Central](http://iglucentral.com/).

 Snowplow uses self-describing JSON schemas to structure events and entities so that they can be validated in the pipeline and loaded into tidy tables in the warehouse.
 You can learn more about these data structures [here](/docs/understanding-tracking-design/understanding-schemas-and-validation/index.md), and about why we take this approach [here](https://snowplowanalytics.com/blog/2020/01/24/re-thinking-the-structure-of-event-data/).

-While Try Snowplow only ships with a pre-designed set of custom events and entities required for the recipes, Snowplow BDP lets you create an unlimited number of your own via the [Data Structures UI](/docs/understanding-tracking-design/managing-data-structures/index.md) (and API).
+While Try Snowplow and BDP Cloud Preview only ship with a pre-designed set of custom events and entities required for the recipes, Snowplow BDP lets you create an unlimited number of your own via the [Data Structures UI](/docs/understanding-tracking-design/managing-data-structures/index.md) (and API).
+Custom events and entities will come soon to BDP Cloud.

 The `content` entity has the following fields: